+Question Answer Mark

+Number Indicative content

-Question Answer Mark Number 8 (d) AO2 Indicative content Reasons for supporting this statement could be: the government needs to make more laws to promote community cohesion the government needs tougher punishments for those who disturb community cohesion the government needs to work at local level to solve problems in communities Reasons for not supporting this statement could be: • problems are cultural and cannot be altered • Churches are better at this type of work • it is not possible to force people to work together Other approaches are possible and must be marked according to the levels.
+8 (d) AO2 Reasons for supporting this statement could be: • the government needs to make more laws to promote community cohesion • the government needs tougher punishments for those who disturb community cohesion • the government needs to work at local level to solve problems in communities

+Reasons for not supporting this statement could be:

+Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.

-Award marks as follows: Candidates who do not refer to at least one religion in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for • a simple reason 3 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason (ii) Why some people may disagree with their opinion1 mark fora simple reason 3 2 marks fora developed reasonor two simple reasons 3 marks forthree simple reasonsor two developed reasons or a fully developed reason
+Award marks as follows:

+Candidates who do not refer to Hinduism in (i) or (ii) cannot go beyond 3 marks for the whole of (d).

+(i) Own opinion 1 mark for • a simple reason 3

+a simple reason 2 marks for a developed reason or two simple reasons 3 marks for

+three simple reasonsor two developed reasonsor a fully developed reason 2

+(ii) Why some people may disagree with their opinion1 mark fora simple reason 3

+2 marks for

+a developed reason

+or two simple reasons3 marks for

+three simple reasons

+or two developed reasons

+or a fully developed reason